 Ordering the Time Axis.
 Subsequent file revisions committed by the same author are grouped together to form a transaction of changes i.e., a commit.
 We use a single linkage clustering with a threshold of 180 seconds to obtain these groups.
 This solution is similar to the sliding time window approach of Zimmerman et al. when they analyzed co-changes in the system [20].
-The difference is that we do not care whether the revisions in a commit have the same log message or not, thus any quick subsequent revisions by the same author are grouped into one commit.
+The difference is that in our approach the revisions in a commit do not have to have the same log comment, thus any quick subsequent revisions by the same author are grouped into one commit.